by Dr. Robert Berdan

 Introduction to Gastrotrichs

 To say that Gastrotrichs are a strange animal is an understatement.
 These tiny creatures vary in size from 60 to 3000 microns (micron= 1\1000 mm) though most found in Freshwater are 100-300 microns in size so you need a microscope to view and photograph them.
-There are about 800 species worldwide, 350 species living in fresh water.
-They are found living among the algae or along the bottom of ponds, lakes and streams.
+There are 860 species worldwide, 355 species living in fresh water and more are being discovered.
+They are found living among the algae or along the bottom of ponds, lakes and streams and in the ocean.
 Supposedly they are the 5th most abundant microorganism in freshwater though I usually encounter them by accident while looking for other organisms.

 Freshwater species are parthenogenetic and produce eggs which are unfertilized.
 The eggs are about 50 microns in size and hatch into miniature adults.
 The eggs can sometimes be seen inside the animals.
 Gastrotrichs feed on detritus, organic materials, and bacteria.
-In turn they are preyed upon by turbellarians (flat worms) see below.
+In turn they are preyed upon by turbellarians (flat worms) see below and carnivorous ciliates.

 Flat worm that preys upon Gastrotrichs